sculab/EasyMiner/questions.md

 **NOTE:**  Do not open and operate multiple GeneMiner windows in the same directory.
 To expedite the extraction process, you can run multiple GeneMiner concurrently, provided your computer has sufficient memory.
 Create a copy of the GeneMiner folder and run the additional instance from the duplicated directory.
 (Ensure that the folder path does not contain any Chinese characters).

+9. Why are the results obtained from [Trim With Reference] incomplete and of varying lengths?

+Reference-based trimming retains only the sequence results that are longer than a set threshold times the median length of the sequences.
+If the option [Keep Only the Longest Match] is not selected, the sequence will preserve the maximum length matched with all reference sequences.